 - Revenue concentration (revenue from client ÷ total revenue).
 If a single customer generates a high percentage of your revenues, you could face financial difficulty if that customer stops buying.
 No client should represent more than 10 percent of your total revenues.

 - Revenue per employee (revenue ÷ average number of employees).
 This ratio measures your business’s productivity.
 The higher the ratio, the better.
 Many highly successful companies achieve over $1 million in annual revenue per employee.

 If you can’t produce quality profits consistently, your business may not survive in the long run.

 - Gross profit margin (revenues – the cost of goods sold) ÷ revenues.
-A healthy gross profit margin allows you to absorb shocks to revenues or cost of goods sold without losing the ability to pay for ongoing expenses.
+A healthy gross profit margin allows you to absorb shocks to revenues or the cost of goods sold without losing the ability to pay for ongoing expenses.

 - Operating profit margin (revenues – the cost of goods sold – operating expenses) ÷ revenues.
 Operating expenses don’t include interest or taxes.
 This determines your company’s ability to make a profit regardless of how you finance operations (debt or equity).
 The higher, the better.

 - Net profit margin (revenues – the cost of goods sold – operating expenses – all other expenses) ÷ revenues.
 This is what remains for reinvestment into your business and for distribution to owners in the form of dividends.